camrunr/cribl-ocsf-conversion/README.md

 ### Version 0.1.0 - 2024-12-13
 - Initial release with AWS WAF capabilities

-# Contributing to the Pack
-To contribute to the Pack fork the repo and submit a PR

 # License
 This Pack uses the Apache license.
 Do whatchalike.